TymekDev/dotfiles/README.md

 ## License
-**Disclaimer:** I am not an author of the wallpaper at `share/wallpaper` and I do not claim any rights to it.
+**Disclaimer:** I am not an author of the image at `share/wallpaper.jpg` and I do not claim any rights to it.

 [MIT License](LICENSE.md)